Updated May 30, 2023

 President Abraham Lincoln

 In the history of the United States of America came many presidents who left behind a legacy.
-Abraham Lincoln was one such president who is remembered for his most significant achievements.
-The sad fact is that the world couldn’t save this leader, and Lincoln was shot dead by assassins.
+Assassins shot and killed Abraham Lincoln, depriving the world of a leader remembered for his most significant achievements.
 During the assassination, his bodyguard was not there, which indicates a conspiracy against his life.
 The main reason behind the civil wars in the US was to save the union on the verge of disintegration at the hands of separatists.

 10 Interesting Facts You Didn’t Know

 Let’s dig into the ten hidden facts about the legend that the world is missing: